NBaehr91/password_manager/README.md

 - **Password Generation**: Generate strong and secure passwords.
 - **Password Storage**: Store passwords securely using encryption.
+                        All passwords are saved locally.
 - **User Management**: Manage multiple users with individual password storage.
 - **Password Visibility Toggle**: Show or hide passwords with a single click.
 - **Scrollable List**: Display saved sites in a scrollable list with site names and dates saved.
 - **Add New Passwords**: Easily add new passwords through a user-friendly interface.
+- **Encryption**: Encryption logic uses a Feistel-based encryption in combination with XOR encryption.
+  - `Feistel encryption`: Takes a password in plaintext and encodes each character using a masterkey that is unique to each user.
+  - `XOR`: Once the Feistel rounds are complete, the encoded password is ran through a XOR encryption for an addional layer of security.

 ## Installation